 Keep your environment cool

-Keeping your living space cool is especially important for infants, the elderly, people with chronic health conditions and those who can’t look after themselves.
-Remember to:
+Keeping your living space cool is especially important for infants, the elderly, people with chronic health conditions and those who can’t look after themselves it is also incredibly important for those who need to stay at home this summer.

 - place a thermometer in your main living space and bedroom to keep a check on the temperature.